Prevention of Medical Errors for Florida Healthcare Professionals

 - Perform skin antisepsis with >0.5% chlorhexidine with alcohol.

-- Choose the best site to minimize infections and mechanical complications.
+- Choose the best site to minimize infections and noninfectious complications.

 - Cover the site with sterile gauze or sterile, transparent, semipermeable dressings.